Spain: Spanish Language and Culture in Toledo Spring Semester

 The program is open to undergraduate students who have completed SPAN 2120 or equivalent (by the semester before departure) with a 3.0 average and are in good academic standing.

 NOTE: Since the program duration/time of study is less than 90 days, you will NOT be required to obtain a visa for your stay in Spain.
-However, you will not be allowed to travel at all after the program is over, and must return to the US within just a couple of days after the end or be subject to heavy fines.
+Due to the visa rules and restrictions you will not be allowed to travel within the European Union at all before or after the program is over, and must return to the US at the end of the program be subject to heavy fines.
+If you have questions or concerns about this please contact, Cherita King at firstname.lastname@example.org.

 Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire conduct policy.